 Currently, healthcare systems are heavily reliant on centralized systems to manage patients’ data.
 This can lead to issues and discrepancies when the patient changes the hospital or a new doctor or medical care expert is assigned to him.

-Apart from that, the data stored in the hospital’s database are also not secure as key information including genomic testing, credit card testing, and other medical records are stolen and sold in the black market.
+Apart from that, the data stored in the hospital’s database are also not secure as key information including genomic testing, credit card testing, and other medical records are stolen and sold on the black market.
 Over 176 million patient records were compromised from the period of 2009 to 2017.

 Blockchain can help solve all of these problems.

 The first benefit that healthcare gets from blockchain is its decentralized nature.
-It can help create a better patient profile that can be uploaded and maintained the blockchain itself.
+It can help create a better patient profile that can be uploaded and maintained on the blockchain itself.
 It can also help protect the patient’s data as blockchain utilizes cryptography to block all these networks.